By Kelly Kucera

 These days, the season seems to begin earlier and earlier, and as technology changes, so do the efforts made by these charitable organizations to reach a greater number of individuals.
 One of the emerging areas of reach lies with crowdfunding.
 Crowdfunding, in its simplest definition, is an effort to raise money for a shared goal using pooled revenue from individuals.
 Crowdfunding campaigns are spectacular ways to earn additional donations for an organization and with new technology, can spread internationally through the nexus of social media.
 In addition, mobile platforms offer effective alternatives to traditional crowdfunding events, such as telethons and phone banks, appealing to a wider demographic of possible benefactors.

-Here’s a popular example of a mobile crowdfunding campaign: A horrible disaster has occurred (an unfortunate example Colorado knows all too well), and you want to help.
+Here’s a popular example of a mobile crowdfunding campaign: A horrible disaster has occurred (an unfortunate example Denver and the rest of Colorado knows all too well), and you want to help.
 You are then asked to text a one-word phrase such as “Help” or “Relief” to an established set of numbers, whereby charging a nominal fee ($10 or less) on your cell phone bill.
 Voila!
 You have now safely donated money without offering a credit card number or any personal information.
 This method is wildly popular with the millennial generation and remains one of the most successful crowdfunding initiatives.

 However, mobile crowdfunding can be adapted into more customized approaches using association membership and/or event management.
 For instance, if you have a 501(c)(3) affiliation and want to employ the use of mobile giving for event(s), there are many companies that can assist.
 Many of them (see mobilefunding.org) have pre-negotiated with wireless carriers to utilize their SMS (short message service) at no charge, saving you many steps.